Audience Hygiene

 After sending your campaign, monitor which inactive contacts have re-engaged:

-- Use Brew’s Analyze feature to see who opened or clicked the re-engagement content
+- Use Brew’s Ask AI feature to see who opened or clicked the re-engagement content

 - Create a new segment of “Recently Re-engaged” contacts